 - User management and audit trail.

 - Stock reports.

 - Stock control and management.
 The latest point of sale application – with the flexibility and ease of use that comes with it, including a user-friendly mobile version.

 - The latest point of sale application – with the flexibility and ease of use that comes with it, including a user-friendly mobile version.

 10. What is a Credit Memo?

-That being said, actual physical Quick Sale Receipts are fast being replaced by electronic versions, especially due to the growth in smartphone and tablet-based transactions in store – also as a result of increased transactions online.
-A quick sale receipt contains information of the products and services purchased, the price, total price, taxes, date and supplier information.
+That being said, actual physical Quick Sale Receipts are fast being replaced by electronic versions, especially due to the growth in smartphone and tablet-based transactions in-store – also as a result of increased transactions online.
+A quick sale receipt contains information about the products and services purchased, the price, total price, taxes, date and supplier information.